juand-r/EMNLP-2019/README.md

 >

 :boom::boom: [Towards Debiasing Fact Verification Models](https://www.aclweb.org/anthology/D19-1341.pdf)
-> Shows that SOTA BERT-based models for FEVER are in fact relying on artifacts from the data, since claim-only classifiers are competitive with top evidence & claim models. **Neural networks are very good at learning from artifacts**.
+> Shows that SOTA models for FEVER are in fact relying on artifacts from the data, since claim-only classifiers are competitive with top evidence & claim models.
+These models are very good at learning from artifacts.
 The authors suggest a way to create an "unbiased" evaluation dataset based on FEVER, where SOTA performance is much lower (Table 3).
 >
 > **Data and code:** https://github.com/TalSchuster/FeverSymmetric
 >